31 Ageism Impacts Health and Longevity

 For a long time, “being old” was defined by how well somebody functioned in daily life, and from that idea benchmarks were deducted.

 Women were considered to age about 10-20 years earlier than men.
 This stemmed mostly from the inability to bear children after menopause or—as young and fertile was considered the beauty standard back then—the loss of sexual attractiveness.
 Based on these factors, women were at times considered old after reaching an age of 40–45 years.
 Men were considered at their peak during those years.
-Interestingly, the scientific facts are quite the opposite.
+Interestingly, the facts are quite the opposite.
 If women survived childbirth, they outlived men in all societies during all times.

 Other times, the “old” benchmark was set about 5–10 years before the predictable death.
 For example, during colonial times the age of death was between 40 and 65 years.
 Later, the definition varied with the ability to work, and this varies with occupation.
 If a job is physically demanding, old age is reached earlier.

 The definition of old age is also determined by cultural norms, and may rely on questions such as can the person still contribute fully to society?
 What are the tasks the society expects?
 Is the person able to perform job related tasks and tasks of daily life?
 Is the person still independent?
-These ideas refer most closely to biological age and onset of frailty.
+These ideas refer most closely to biological age and the onset of frailty.
 Cut-offs for being old vary by cultures.
 While the US tends to have a cut-off at 65 years, in many developing countries this age cut-off for old is set earlier, sometimes as soon as 50 years.

 Where does this 65 year cut-off in the US stem from?
 When the pension system in Western countries was developed, old age was equated with receiving a pension or going into a deserved retirement.
 The age cut-off was set to 65 years which became the new definition.
 Today, people live longer and the age of retirement shifts along to ensure that social security funds are sufficient.
 During the last decades we realized more and more that retirement age does not necessarily describe the starting date for old age.

-Today there are several scientific definitions; a rough estimate places the young-old from 65 to mid 70s, middle-old from 75 to 85 and then the 85+ as old-old.
-This chronological definition helps when study participants need to be categorized to allow comparability across different studies, but for health care purposes, this definition does not work well.
+Setting the “start of old age” to 65 in the US narrowed the definition of “old” somewhat.
+However, a group of all 65+ year old adults is not a homogenous group.
+Therefore science developed additional categories.
+A rough estimate places the young-old from 65 to mid 70s, middle-old from 75 to 85 and then the 85+ as old-old.
+This chronological definition helps with geriatric research.
+For example, study participants need to be categorized to allow comparability across different studies.
+For health care purposes, this definition does not work well.
 We all know 80 year old people who are more fit than 70 year old people.

 Ageism Refers to Stereotypes, Prejudice and Discrimination Based On Chronological Age